blynkkk/docs/blynk.cloud/device-mqtt-api/authentication.md

 ## Test connection

-You can check connection using an [online playground page](https://html-preview.github.io/?url=https://github.com/Blynk-Technologies/Blynk-MQTT-Samples/blob/main/HTML5_WebSocket/WebSocket-Blynk-MQTT.html).
+You can check connection using an [**online playground page**](https://html-preview.github.io/?url=https://github.com/Blynk-Technologies/Blynk-MQTT-Samples/blob/main/HTML5_WebSocket/WebSocket-Blynk-MQTT.html).

 Also, you can connect using `mosquitto-clients`: